-Red or Green Hallway
+Red or Green Corridor

-But now: where is the red service corridor?
+Where is the red service corridor?

 The red service corridor is the green service corridor, but painted red with some adjustments.